LeaseySocial.

 Polls.

-Polls are available near the end of the Compose dialog.
+Polls are available near the end of the Compose dialog for Mastodon accounts.

 Check Poll to enable poll creation.